 2. Australian Kelpie

-The Australian Kelpie is a small to medium-sized dog that was bred expressly for the job of herding cattle without much need for human intervention or supervision, and the breed still retains this independent nature.
-This of course makes these dogs a challenge to keep in urban environments, and they require a ton of dedication and consistency in training.
+The Australian Kelpie is a small- to medium-sized dog that was bred expressly for the job of herding cattle without much need for human intervention or supervision, and the breed still retains this independent nature.
+This, of course, makes these dogs a challenge to keep in urban environments because they require a ton of dedication and consistency in training.
 However, that means they take well to training and make great family pets if given adequate exercise.

 3. Australian Shepherd